YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 ></iframe>

 ### Interesting Aggregates
+In this section, we investigate the relationship between whether the recipe is kid-friendly and other columns we believe are relavent in the dataframe, including `'sodium(PDV)'`, `'minutes'`, `'n_steps'`, `'n_ingredients'`, `'is_free'`, and `'rating'`.
+We group by the is_kid label and aggregate the mean of each columns.

 | is_kid   |   sodium(PDV) |   minutes |   n_steps |   n_ingredients |   is_free |   rating |
 |:---------|--------------:|----------:|----------:|----------------:|----------:|---------:|
 | False    |       28.6239 |   70.4862 |  10.0143  |         9.15846 | 0.0593935 |  4.68081 |
 | True     |       23.7842 |   62.3692 |   9.95724 |         8.41533 | 0.0850192 |  4.67098 |

+Above is the summary table comparing various characteristics between recipes labeled is kid-friendly and those not labeled.
+It shows that items for kids have lower average sodium content (23.78 vs. 28.62), take less time to prepare (62.37 vs. 70.49 minutes), and have fewer ingredients (8.42 vs. 9.16).
+Interestingly, items for kids are more likely to be free (0.09 vs. 0.06) and have a slightly lower average rating (4.67 vs. 4.68), highlighting significant differences in nutritional content, preparation complexity, and accessibility between the kid-friendly recipes and not kid-friendly recipes.
+This interesting aggregates offer us a significant insight on which features of a recipe may correlate more with the kid-friendly labeling which inform us on future testing and modeling.

 ---
 ## Assessment of Missingness